-Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address The provider discovers through the EVS that ForwardHealth has removed or enddated the other health insurance coverage from the member's file.
-ForwardHealth Claims and Adjustments 6406 Bridge Rd Madison WI 53784-0002
+Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address The provider discovers through the EVS A claim according to normal claims submission procedures ForwardHealth that ForwardHealth has removed or (do not use the prepared provider-based billing claim).
+Claims and Adjustments enddated the other health insurance 6406 Bridge Rd coverage from the member's file.
+Madison WI 53784-0002